tangowhisky37/ArduinoProjects/README.md

 Blink lights on the NodeMCU ESP8266 board (Code at  Nodemcu_Geekcreit/BlinkLights/Blink_v0_11/)
 - The NodeMCU board is one among the many ESP8266 boards out there but with a bit of a difference.
-- This board hooks up directly into the USB port of your machine, is breadboard friendly and most importantly works with the Arduino IDE.
+- This board is affordable, connects to a USB port of your machine, is breadboard friendly and most importantly works with the Arduino IDE.
 - This is the Hello world of embedded electronics.
 You usually use this when you get started with any new board.
 - This simple tutorial includes connecting the NodeMCU board to your machine, setting up the Arduino IDE interface and flashing the board.
 - The sketch involved causes the light on the NodeMCU board to blink.